8. Dolphin – Phase 5#

 String literals are represented in the source as global identifiers.

-A string literal is represented as an LLVM global of LLVM array type.
-Recall that LLVM arrays have static length (and are only used here to represent string literals).
+A string literal is represented as an LLVM global of LLVM array_type.
+That is, as a struct type with two fields, the first i64 field stores the length, while the second field of type [n x i8], an LLVM array, stores the contents of the string where n is the length of the string literal.
+Recall that LLVM arrays have static length (and we only used here to represent string literals).
 Consider the following source program and the associated translation.

 int main () {